 absence from work during maternity leave.

-50. Misconduct of employee
+50. Termination for serious misconduct of employee

 (1) In the case of a serious misconduct by an employee it shall be lawful for the employer to dismiss the employee without notice and without compensation in lieu of notice.

-(2) None of the following acts shall be deemed to constitute misconduct by an employee –

-(a) trade union membership or participation in trade union activities outside working hours, or with the employer's consent, during the working hours;

-(b) seeking office as, or acting in the capacity of, an employees' representative;

-(c) the making in good faith of a complaint or taking part in any proceedings against an employer.

 (2) Serious misconduct in the course of employment includes but is not limited to the following circumstances or circumstances similar to the following circumstances –

 (a) engaging in reckless conduct that is a serious and imminent risk to the health or safety of another person;